PasscodesApp/Passcodes-Docs/project-overview.md

     Which means,

     - For those, who wish to optimize, there password management workflow.. but don;t how to...
-    - For those, who are willing to spend time learning a tool (specifically for password management) & for those how are willing to uncover (disambiguate) abstraction that app uses to make the experience of storing passwords with passcode much more simpler...
+    - For those, who are willing to spend time learning a tool (specifically for password management) & for those how are willing to uncover (disambiguate) abstraction that app uses to make the experience of storing passwords with passcodes much more simpler...
     - For those, who are willing to gain control of there auth data, without that extra headache of remember data that comes with it...
     - For those, who don't mind researching and squirm through our documentation for hrs, just for once in a while, to customize & optimize their password management workflow...